galaxyproject/training-material/topics/single-cell/tutorials/spatial-breast-cancer-tme-SPICA/tutorial.md

 Up to this point, neighbourhood meant **expression similarity**.
 Squidpy now constructs a separate graph from the Visium coordinates ({% cite Palla2022Squidpy %}).

-The settings used here follow directly from how Visium works.
-Capture spots are printed at fixed positions in a hexagonal lattice, so every interior spot has exactly six immediate neighbours at a known distance.
-The workflow therefore sets `coord_type = grid` with `n_neighs = 6` and `n_rings = 1`, which connects each spot to its six touching neighbours.
-This is the one place where a Visium analysis differs structurally from an imaging-based one: in a platform that segments individual cells, positions are irregular, there is no lattice to exploit, and the graph has to be built with `coord_type = generic` using Delaunay triangulation or a distance threshold instead.
+The settings follow from how the slide is printed.
+Capture spots sit at fixed positions in a hexagonal lattice, so every interior spot has exactly six immediate neighbours a known distance away.
+Squidpy exposes this directly: `coord_type = grid` with `n_neighs = 6` and `n_rings = 1` connects each spot to the six that touch it ({% cite Palla2022Squidpy %}).

+This is where a sequencing-based analysis diverges structurally from an imaging-based one.
+Segmented cells occupy irregular positions with no lattice to exploit, so their graph has to be built with `coord_type = generic`, using Delaunay triangulation or a distance cut-off.
+Using the generic setting on Visium data would discard geometry the slide design already guarantees.

 > <comment-title>What `n_rings` controls</comment-title>
 >